Trade Gold Trading

 The used is 100:1, 50:1, 20:1 depending on the size of energies lots traded.

-So Why not Just Choose 10:1 option as the Maximum Energies Trading Leverage?
+So Why not Just Choose 10:1 option as the Maximum Trading Leverage?
 Because to keep within proper risk management rules it is even recommended that traders use less than this?

-This question may seem straight forward but it's not, because when you trade you use borrowed money known A.K.A.
-Energies Trading Leverage.
+This question might seem straight forward but it's not, because when you trade you use borrowed money known A.K.A.
+Trading Leverage.
 When you borrow capital from anyone or a bank you must maintain a security or collateral to acquire loan, even if the security is based on the monthly deduction from your salary, same thing with Energies.

 This is calculated in real time as you trade.
-To keep your borrowed money you must maintain what is known as the required capital (your deposit).
+To keep your borrowed money you must sustain what is known-asreferred-to-as the required trading capital (your deposit).

-Now if Your Energy Trading Leverage is 100:1
+Now if Your Energy Leverage is 100:1

 For Example if